Gluten-Free Lemon Zucchini Bread (Tastes Like Dessert)

 Step 7: Whisk the powdered sugar and lemon juice into the icing.
 You can make it as thick or as runny as you prefer.
 Drizzle or spread the icing on the bread after it has fully cooled.

-👀 Sandi Says: The final baking time will vary by the size of your loaf pan, the material the pan is made out of, and if you live at a higher altitude.
+👀 Sandi Says: The final baking time will vary depending on the size of your loaf pan, the material the pan is made of, and whether you live at a higher altitude.

 Do not cut the bread until it is fully cooled, or it can be a little gummy.
 Giving your quick bread time to cool allows the inside to set, making the perfect tender crumb.